List of Power Rangers Jungle Fury characters: Lepus

 A pixie-motif Phantom Beast Warrior who holds the spirit of the Rabbit.

 In "To Earn Your Stripes," she, Osiris, and Sonimax were sent by Snapper and Scorch to kill Camille, making them believe she conspired against Dai Shi and Dai Shi ordered it to be done.
-They beat her up, Jarrod came in to save her and she ran off.
-Lepus then fought interloper Casey in hopes that Dai Shi would forgive her.
+As they attack her, Jarrod came in to save her and she ran off.
+Lepus then caught Casey and fought him in hopes that Dai Shi would forgive her.
 He used his Strike Rider against her.
 Scorch and Snapper then came in to fight him.
 She called them out about their deception, but they made it seem as if they would all in the same boat against Dai Shi.
 She grew giant and was defeated by the Jungle Spirits Stampede.

 In "Now the Final Fury," Dai Shi opened a portal to the Spirit World and brought Lepus back.
 She was defeated by the Rangers and their masters.